acato-plugins/email-essentials/README.md

 This plugin started as a debugging tool to find out why emails were not sent, but has grown into a full-fledged email enhancement plugin.

-Please note that this plugin is not meant to replace a full-fledged SMTP plugin, but rather to enhance the email sending capabilities of WordPress.
+Please note that this plugin is not a "we support any type of transport" Email plugin.
+For other protocols than SMTP, but rather to enhance the email sending capabilities of WordPress.
 If you need to send emails with other protocols than SMTP, this plugin is not for you.
 You might want to look at plugins like Post SMTP (not affiliated).

 And since version 6.0.0, after more than 10 years of development, this plugin is now a FOSS plugin, meaning it is free to use, modify and distribute under the GPLv2 license.